 From 2012 until 2021 Martin ran a record label called Martin Hossbach.
 On the label Martin put out music of all kinds, including that of Tara Nome Doyle (see below).
 There were plenty of sub-labels, too.
 Martin Hossbach Cover (Pet Shop Boys covers only), Demo (demo recordings only), Quarantäne (for a specific album of the group Obstler only), Score (for music for films, so-called library music) and Word (for texts, readings and audio plays).
 You can find the releases on all download and streaming platforms of this world (this playlist gives you one song from each release, this playlist gives you each and every song released digitally).
 Physical media can still be purchased through e.g. Bandcamp, Kompakt, ANOST or HHV.

 Tara Nome Doyle is a Norwegian-Irish singer-songwriter whom Martin met by chance in June 2016 and then managed until the beginning of the year 2023.
 Tara’s debut album, Alchemy, came out in January 2020 on his own label.
 It gathered rave reviews (»… like Kate Bush singing songs by Nick Cave at Berghain«, SPIEGEL).
-Tara’s music has been streamed several million times, her second album, Værmin, was released worldwide on 28 January 2022 – this time in coöperation with BMG Rights Management’s imprint Modern Recordings.
+Tara’s music has been streamed several million times, her second album, Værmin, was released worldwide to even greater acclaim than her debut on 28 January 2022 – this time in coöperation with BMG Rights Management’s imprint Modern Recordings.

 From 1996 until 1999 Martin was an apprentice at PolyGram and later worked as a product manager for the labels Deutsche Grammophon, Decca and Philips at Universal Classics.
 He quit in 2003 to become assistant of the artist Christian von Borries, his stint at SPEX, see above, was followed in 2010 by two years at Berghain, co-programming concerts during the week, at Berghain itself and Kantine am Berghain, and developing Halle am Berghain for a prospective opening.
 In 2013 and 2014 Martin put on New Order and Depeche Mode exhibitions for Deutsche Telekom’s Electronic Beats programme while also arranging for Pet Shop Boys’ only performance of their album Elysium – at Hebbel am Ufer, Berlin.

 Martin loves the woman he’s married to, and he loves his family and friends, too.
-He also loves to write, read, drink, eat, cook, bake, run, cycle and hike.
-If you would like to get in touch with Martin, please send him an e-mail that says »I love you«.
+He also loves to write, read, drink, eat, cook, bake, walk, hike and cycle.
+If you would like to get in touch with Martin, please send him an e-mail that says »I love you« in the reference line.

-P.S.: The two websites, and the blog, were designed by Norman Palm and programmed by Rasso Hilber.
+P.S.: The two websites were designed by Norman Palm and programmed by Rasso Hilber.